-A warm welcome to today’s Guest Blogger, Carla Winner.
-Catholic Coach, Counselor and Mom of two littles, Carla shares the excitement and butterflies that come with NEW THINGS.
+A warm welcome to today’s Guest Blogger, Andrea Wenderski, Catholic Coach.
+Andrea’s message around this month honoring the Sacred Heart of Jesus is a beautiful reminder that we have been called and equipped to live and love like Jesus.
 Sit back, relax, and listen as we share and cultivate how God moves in and through us as we navigate the many different seasons of a woman’s life.

 The month of May has always meant a great deal to me.
 It is the month the Roman Catholic Church honors our Blessed Mother Mary.
 It is also the month we celebrate Mother’s Day!
 As a wife, a mother and now a grandmother, the celebration of motherhood has always been important to me.
 I love children, always have.